btj/ogp-notes/single_object_doc_instr.md

 - O is `null` or an immutable object, or
 - O was created during the execution of M and furthermore, O is distinct from any direct or indirect representation objects of any objects mentioned in any of M's `@inspects` or `@mutates` clauses.

+If `@creates | result` is specified on an inspector method, this additionally means that it is not the identity of the returned object that is part of the receiver's abstract state, but its contents.
+For example, consider the opaque version of class ByteBuffer shown in the chapter on Representation objects.
+In this version, the abstract state of a ByteBuffer object consists of a sequence of bytes (the contents of the array returned by `getBytes()`) and an offset (the `int` value returned by `getOffset()`).
+In contrast, in the transparent version of class ByteBuffer shown in the same chapter, the abstract state of a ByteBuffer object consists of an array reference (the `byte[]` value returned by `getArray()`) and an offset (the `int` value returned by `getOffset()`).
+This distinction is indicated in these versions' documentation by the fact that the documentation of `getBytes()` mentions `@creates | result` and the documentation of `getArray()` does not.

 ## Further reading

 _The material in this section is outside the scope of the course and is provided for the information of interested students only._